ArberTu474/Glow-code-js-curriculum/Day_1_v2.md

 - What is JS, and why we use it(Recap of the last camp).
 - What is a programming language

-- Introduce them to the core topics that they will learn about: variables, conditions and functions.
+- Introduce them to the core topics that they will learn about: variables, conditions, loops and functions.

 - Introduce them to their coding environment (GLOW Console)